amgauthier1992/ts-tutorial/README.md

 Lesson 7- Index Signatures & keyof Assertions

 1. What are Index Signatures?
+   - Allows us to define a type for objects that have properties with dynamic keys (i.e. keys not known at compile time).
+They provide a way to declare the types of such properties.
 2. What is a keyof Assertion?
+   - Uses the keyof keyword to extract keys from an object type.
+It's a way to obtain a union type representing all possible keys of an object type.
+This can be particularly useful in scenarios where you want to enforce type safety when accessing properties of an object.
 3. Record<> utility type

 Lesson 8- Generics

+1. What are they?
+   - Sometimes we simply don't know what types will be passed into a function, interface, type alias, class etc.
+   - Generics allow us to provide a placeholder (a sort of type variable)
+2. Use of `<T>`
+   - function params and use of extends keyword
+   - interfaces
+   - classes

+Bonus Tips-
+Use of !! operator

+Lesson 9- Utility Types